Cyberlorians/Articles/MaliciousActivityandSentinel.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/trafficlaw.png)

+The next step will consist of creating a remediation task.
+Caveat and pleast take note!
+In order for this to work the managed identity has to have permissions at the highest tier of what you are setting and sending to Sentinel LAW.
+I.e., Do not set a one subscription and expect the policy to write on another subscrition where the parameters are set.
 1. Create a remediation task
 2. Create a system assigned managed identity

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/trafficanalyticsremed.png)